 Having studied Film Theory and Media Criticism; I have written Film & Television Reviews, and Interviews for a number of websites including El Huateque (Formerly Chipster Life) and Rock N' Roll Ghost, as well as Book Reviews for Windy City Reviews.

 Aside from plays/screenplays and criticism, I also explore prose/verse, poetry, short fiction, essay, and novel writing.
-My first novel, "Testament," is set to be published by Ninestar Press, scheduled for a September 2019 release.
+My first novel, Testament, is set to be published by Ninestar Press, scheduled for release at the end of 2019.

-I am currently pursuing my MFA in Writing at The School of the Art Institute of Chicago (SAIC).
+I officially graduated in May of 2018 with my MFA in Writing from The School of the Art Institute of Chicago (SAIC).